JumpSport’s Wurf Board Review

 While deflating a Wurf board shouldn’t be a problem (with a special valve on top), inflating it might be tricky.
 The pump that comes with the board has no pressure gauge, so you cannot measure when you hit the maximum recommended pressure level of 7 psi.
 However, you probably will not want to inflate it to the maximum anyway, since it creates more imbalance that engages more muscles in your legs, thus fatiguing them faster.

-Offered in Large, Medium, and Small sizes, the Wurf’s price range starts at a steep $199, twice the cost of a similarly-sized, ultra-premium, American-made standing mat made of 100% polyurethane.
+Offered in multiple styles, the Wurf’s price range starts at $99, twice the cost of a similarly-sized, ultra-premium, American-made standing mat made of 100% polyurethane.
 The largest board’s maximum weight capacity is 300 lbs, which is impressive for a relatively small inflatable mat.
 Interestingly enough, the medium sized one is rated for up to 350 lbs, whereas the small board can hold only up to 200 lbs.

 The manufacturer warns against jumping and bouncing on the Wurf, as well as allowing children to play with it due to trip and fall hazard.
 We also recommend paying attention while stepping on and off any raised surface especially if it has a significant level of instability.
 If you’re on the heavier side, be especially cautious about shifting your weight from one leg to another as it will raise the board on one side creating a tripping hazard.
 The solution to this may be inflating your Wurf board to the maximum.